esphome/esphome-docs/components/lvgl.rst

 The ``btn`` can be also integrated as :doc:`/components/binary_sensor/lvgl` or as a :doc:`/components/switch/lvgl`.

-See :ref:`lvgl-cook-relay` for an example how to use a checkable button to act on a local component.
+See :ref:`lvgl-cook-binent` for an example how to use a checkable button to act on a Home Assistant service.

 .. _lvgl-wgt-bmx: